thaisartell/pa2/pa2p1/README.md

 ## Design specifications: Mention your project design in details and mention any challenges faced.

 ## Document and explain any usage of AI tools.
-Richard: after some work on the queue, I asked ChatGPT what implementation would be easiest (started getting lost).
-It suggested circular buffer.
+Richard: ChatGPT gave me the idea a circular buffer would be easiest to use.
+Helped me troubleshoot why my worker_thread wait-loop was non-satisfactory.

 ## Anything the TA should know about.
 Richard: N/A.